László Iván: Career

 Iván attended to the Cistercian Saint Emeric Secondary School from 1943 to 1951.
-From 1951 to 1957 he attended and then graduated with summa cum laude from the Budapest Medical Science University.
+From 1951 to 1957, he attended and then graduated with summa cum laude from the Budapest Medical Science University.
 His medical qualifications are the following: psychiatrist (1961); judicial psychiatric expert (1969); geriatrist (2000); candidate for medical sciences (1980); PhD (1995).

-He began his career in the Clinic of Neurology and Psychiatry of Semmelweis University in 1957. he worked in the Center of Gerontology from 1982 to 1998.
+He began his career in the Clinic of Neurology and Psychiatry of Semmelweis University in 1957.
+He worked in the Center of Gerontology from 1982 to 1998.
 He worked in the Kútvölgyi Clinic of Semmelweis University.
-He was a university professor since 1993, head of institute from 1993 to 1998 a lecturer and head of a specialised ambulant treatment.
+He was a university professor since 1993, head of institute from 1993 to 1998, and a lecturer and head of a specialised ambulant treatment.
 He was Professor Emeritus since 2003.
 His research themes were gerontology and process of ageing.
 He was founder and leader of the Elderly Academy of László Batthyány-Strattmann since 1997.
 He was author of numberless scientific articles, books, parts of books, popular-science lecture articles and reports.
 He was awarded as honorary doctor of the University of Valencia (1983); Life for Years Prize (1994); Semmelweis University's Golden Ring; Pro Sanitate Commemorative Medal (1995); Knight's Cross Order of Merit of the Republic of Hungary (2001).